Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 8. Since 1979, there have been 44 grizzly bear attacks at Yellowstone National Park.

-The number of how many people are killed by bears each year is very small.
+The number of people killed by bears each year is very small.
 If you’re concerned about how many grizzly bear attacks there are per year, you don’t have to worry too much.

 The NPS has recorded over 118 million visits to Yellowstone National Park since 1979.
 Out of all these millions of visits to Yellowstone, there have been 44 grizzly bear attacks.
 Out of these attacks, eight have been fatal.

-More visitors of the park have died from drowning (121 incidents) and burns after falling into hot springs (21 incidents).
+More visitors to the park have died from drowning (121 incidents).

 9. The frequency of polar bear attacks is increasing in recent years as the Arctic warms up.